syashakash/GitEx/README.md

 # HINT_FourSquare
-A Chrome extension for Github that allows one to chat with other contributors.
+A Chrome extension for Github that allows one to chat with other contributors of the same repository.